jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

     pwd

-  if the terminal_ shows anything other than
+  if the terminal_ is your friend and shows anything other than

   .. code-block:: shell